-Google Apps security is NOT the issue.
+Google Apps platform security is NOT the issue.
 ALL of the hacked accounts are due to compromised user identities.

 In every case we have encountered, the users have used their Google Apps email address and password with another service that has had a breach, or has had malware on their computer that provided username and password keystrokes to the hackers.